WOB-Interactive/GGJ23/README.md

 Proximity Effect: Make all of your game music using only objects that are in close environment (for example, tapping pen on table to create a beat, etc).

-An Image Is Worth 1,000 Words: Make a game that has no text.
+An Image Is Worth 1,000 Words: Make a game that has no text. ( Option to remove Closed Caption)

 A Friend In Need: Implement a character that aids you in your goal in the game.